York Racecourse Countryside DayFeatured Event

 What to wear

-As a world class racecourse, York places utmost importance in dressing in a suitable manner.
+As a world class racecourse, York Racecourse places the utmost importance in dressing in a suitable manner.
 Gentleman must wear a jacket, collared shirt and tie in the County Stand, and although smart trousers and formal shoes are recommended to complete the look, there is no formal restriction on wearing jeans and trainers.
 Similarly, if gentlemen believe the weather warrants shorts then there is no formal restriction to them being worn.
 Ladies are required to wear a dress, whilst hats are optional.

 The Grandstand & Paddock and Course Enclosure requires a more relaxed dress code.
 Shorts and t-shirts are often worn by racegoers enjoying the sun, and the only real restrictions fall under the common sense category - bare chests and slogan t-shirts are unacceptable.

-York played host to perhaps one of the most famous matches in racing history, when in 1851, when Voltiguer and The Flying Dutchman contested before a crowd amassing to 100,000 people.
+York Racecourse played host to perhaps one of the most famous matches in racing history, when in 1851, when Voltiguer and The Flying Dutchman contested before a crowd amassing to 100,000 people.
 The pair raced head to head almost the whole way, until the Flying Dutchman pipped his opponent in the final length and avenged his sole defeat in the previous years Doncaster Cup.
 However, it was arguably his victim who received the last laugh, and today, the Great Voltiguer Stakes at the Ebor meeting, is named in his honour.
 Other great races include Rodrigo de Triano’s triumph at the Juddmonte Stakes in 1992, when Lester Piggott provided spectators with a memorable farewell during his last race in a British Group 1.

 Aside from the racing, York is a tourist destination in its own right.
 The beautiful city has a history dating back 2000 years to the Romans, and its occupation by the Vikings and its struggles during two of England’s great internal conflicts - the War of the Roses and the Civil War, make it a fascinating cultural attraction, full of museums and exhibitions.